-- 1. We will purchase the following items: one (1) barcode scanner; two (2) iPad minis, one (1) security mirror, and supplies for the summer reading program. - 2.
+- 1. We will purchase the following items one security gate, community event night supplies, and supplies for the summer reading program. - 2.
 Expand holdings by over 150-200 books and audio/visual holdings each year. - 3.
 Expand community knowledge of the library and its offerings through twelve (12) community events.